noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/checkbox/README.md

 <##head##>
 # Checkbox

 This node places a customizable checkbox in the visual tree.

 ![](./checkbox_visual.png ':class=img-size-l')

-The checkbox will flip its state when clicked and its **Checked** property can be connected to a data source, such as a variable or object.
+The checkbox will flip its state when clicked and its <span class="ndl-data">Checked</span> property can be connected to a data source, such as a <span class="ndl-data">variable</span> or <span class="ndl-data">object</span>.

 ![](./checkbox_node.png ':class=img-size-l')